 ANAMA’s TSQA-Division was established in 2001 to meet the national mine action’s training and quality assurance needs.
-Since its establishment, TSQAD has been involved in a number of in-country and overseas training courses rendered through the professional trainers from the UN, US EUCOM, US MARINES, US Defense Geospatial Intelligence School, GICHD, James Madison University, John Hopkins University, Cranfield University, Mines Advisory Group, Armor Group, RONCO, Way Industry, and technical advisors from a number of leading HMA organizations.
-In present, our staff owns a certificates on more than 30 different training courses.
-At the moment, TSQAD is fully nationalized and acting without any external technical support.
+Since its establishment, TSQAD has been involved in number of in-country and overseas training courses rendered through the professional trainers from the UN, US EUCOM, US MARINES, US Defense Geospatial Intelligence School, GICHD, James Madison University, John Hopkins University, Cranfield University, Mines Advisory Group, Armor Group, RONCO, Way Industry, and technical advisors from a number of leading HMA organizations.
+In present, our staff owns a certificates on more than 33 different training courses.
+At the moment, TSQAD is fully nationalized and acting without an external technical support.

-QA - Monitoring evaluations
+Quality Assurance – Monitoring

-QC - External Quality Control
+External Quality Control - Inspections